djensen265/papers/journal.md

 Too graphic.

 #Conclussion
 I hope this is the section cuz I really do need to pee.

+# Hi Daniel

+heyya